Kernel to invest 200 mln USD for construction of crop storage and processing complex

 You should be authorized to post comment

-Ukraine harvested over 62.7 mln tonnes of grains - Ministry of Agrarian Policy
+Ukraine exported over 35 mln tonnes of grains - Ministry of Agrarian Policy